 13.1 Confidential Information is information which the disclosing Party identifies as confidential or which is usually considered to be confidential in the industry.
 Confidential Information excludes information which was already legitimately known by the receiving Party before the start of discussions leading to the Agreement or which is or becomes independently known to it or becomes public knowledge without any breach of this clause.
 Each Party will only disclose the other Party’s Confidential Information to those of its own personnel who need to know for purposes connected with the Agreement and to those third parties who have relevant statutory authority.
 Each Party will apply the best practices of the industry to protect the other Party’s Confidential Information from unauthorised disclosure.
 The obligations in this clause survive termination of the Agreement.

-13.2 Customer agrees that Supplier may include Customer in its list of customers.
+13.2 Customer agrees that Supplier may include Customer in its list of customers published on its website.
 Supplier will obtain Customer’s prior written approval, which will not be unreasonably withheld or delayed, for any publicity which mentions Customer.

 14 Dispute resolution

 14.1 Except for interim injunctive measures with respect to breach of confidentiality or infringement of Intellectual Property, the chief executive of each Party or their nominees will have thirty days to resolve any dispute before either Party may resort to any other course of action.